 Overview

 S-104 is the Water Level Information for Surface Navigation Product Specification, produced by the IHO.
+This edition of S-104 is intended for use with the “water level adjustment” functionality described in IHO Publication S-98.

 The development of electronic navigation with high resolution bathymetric data, and the drive to increase safety of navigation are now demanding time-sensitive data.
 IHO has identified the requirement for a Product Specification for dynamic tidal and water level data.

-Tidal height information has traditionally been provided as high/low predictions; however, with increasing drafts and technology, there has been a move to hourly predictions with major ports providing real-time water level information to their pilots and web-sites.
+Tidal height information has traditionally been provided as high/low predictions; however, with increasing drafts and technology, there has been a move to hourly or more frequent predictions with major ports providing real-time water level information to their pilots and web-sites.

-There is now a requirement to supply tidal and water level data as a single point time-series and as a surface time series to manage critical depths and provide tidal windows.
+In order to allow applications to dynamically adjust depths, there is a requirement for S-104 Edition 2.0.0 to supply water level data as gridded surface time-series data compatible with the IHO S-102 (Bathymetric Surface) and S-101 (Electronic Navigation Chart) data products.

 Introduction

 Tidal and water level predictions have been fundamental in route planning and entry to ports (SOLAS Chapter V).
 These have traditionally been supplied as a physical hard copy publication and recently as a separate software installation that may not be integrated with the ECDIS.
+New functionality is now being defined to integrate dynamic water level information into ECDIS.
 To improve safety of navigation, this product specification will ensure that tidal and water level data supplied for dynamic capability is consistent by all approved authorities.

+Annex C of IHO Publication S-98 describes ECDIS functionality for combining dynamic water level information with bathymetric data to present ship’s officers with a more accurate picture of water depth over an interval.
+Given the technological ability to generate short-term dynamic forecasts of water level information and communicate them to vessels more frequently, this allows provision of more timely and accurate look-ahead depth information which can be used for more accurate estimation of navigability and hazard assessment by ship’s officers and watchstanders.

 Data types

-There is one data type that can be delivered to a ship and/or to an ECDIS:
+This edition of S-104 describes one data type that can be delivered to recipients such as ECDIS or other applications, either on board a vessel or in a shore installation:

 1. A time series of water level height relative to a vertical datum and water level trend.
-The data can represent either a single point (that is, one geographic location) or for an array of points contained in a grid.
+The data represent an array of points contained in a grid.
 Time and datum information are contained in the metadata.
-One purpose of this data type is to update water depths for under-keel clearance management.
+The primary purpose of this data type to enable displays of dynamic depth information on ECDIS in combination with bathymetric data; another purpose is to update water depths for under-keel clearance management.